October 6, 2021

 Skyflow for Money Movement

-Fintechs can use Skyflow’s money movement solution to securely collect bank data, facilitate money movement transactions, and store and use this information while always preserving privacy.
+Fintech companies can use Skyflow’s money movement solution to securely collect bank data, facilitate money movement transactions, and store and use this information while always preserving privacy.